-Snap shares drop on downgrade by lead underwriter Morgan Stanley
+Giving up the ghost: investors bail on Snap

 Some big names took stakes in Snap during the first quarter, including billionaire George Soros' hedge fund, activist hedge fund Jana Partners, Daniel Loeb's Third Point and Daniel Och's Och-Ziff Capital Management.

-(Reporting by Anya George Tharakan in Bengaluru and Lewis Krauskopf in New York; Editing by Shounak Dasgupta and Meredith Mazzilli)
+Reporting by Anya George Tharakan in Bengaluru and Lewis Krauskopf in New York; additional reporting by Rodrigo Campos, Sheila Dang and Jessica Toonkel in New York; Editing by Meredith Mazzilli, Megan Davies and Dan Burns